Prepare a Red Hat-based virtual machine for Azure

 EOF

-1. Ensure that the network service will start at boot time by running the following command:
+5. Ensure that the network service starts at boot time:

 sudo chkconfig network on

-2. Register your Red Hat subscription to enable the installation of packages from the RHEL repository by running the following command:
+6. Register your Red Hat subscription to enable the installation of packages from the RHEL repository:

 sudo subscription-manager register --auto-attach --username=XXX --password=XXX

-3. The WALinuxAgent package, WALinuxAgent-<version>, has been pushed to the Red Hat extras repository.
-Enable the extras repository by running the following command:
+7. The WALinuxAgent package, WALinuxAgent-<version>, has been pushed to the Red Hat extras repository.
+Enable the extras repository:

 sudo subscription-manager repos --enable=rhel-6-server-extras-rpms

-4. Modify the kernel boot line in your grub configuration to include additional kernel parameters for Azure.
-To do this, open /etc/default/grub in a text editor and edit the GRUB_CMDLINE_LINUX parameter.
+8. Modify the kernel boot line in your grub configuration to include more kernel parameters for Azure.
+To do this step, open /etc/default/grub in a text editor and edit the GRUB_CMDLINE_LINUX parameter.
 For example:

 GRUB_CMDLINE_LINUX="console=ttyS0 earlyprintk=ttyS0"

-This will also ensure that all console messages are sent to the first serial port, which can assist Azure support with debugging issues.
-In addition, we recommend that you remove the following parameters:
+This step also ensures that all console messages are sent to the first serial port, which can assist Azure support with debugging issues.
+We also recommend that you remove the following parameters:

 rhgb quiet crashkernel=auto

-Graphical and quiet boots aren't useful in a cloud environment where we want all the logs to be sent to the serial port.
-You can leave the crashkernel option configured if desired.
-Note that this parameter reduces the amount of available memory in the virtual machine by 128 MB or more, which might be problematic on smaller virtual machine sizes.
+Graphical and quiet boots aren't useful in a cloud environment where you want all the logs to be sent to the serial port.
+You can leave the crashkernel option configured if you want.
+This parameter reduces the amount of available memory in the VM by 128 MB or more, which might be a problem for smaller VM sizes.

 Edit /etc/dracut.conf, and add the following content: